m-adamski/cs-clean-clipboard/README.md

-# cs-clean-clipboard
+# Clean Clipboard
-A simple C# application to clean the clipboard after a specified time
+A simple C# application to clean the clipboard after a specified time.

+## License
+MIT